Find out a bit more about our staff team here:

 I understand the crucial role of working in partnership and have always sought to establish effective communication and working relationship with other agencies.

-I joined Feel Good Factor in June 2016 as part of the Connect Well social prescribing service.
-Which is a non-medical, community-based intervention that offers people the opportunity to improve and enhance their day to day lives by helping them connect and access support in their local community.
+I am a newly appointed Wellbeing Coordinator for the Feel Good Factor organisation, working in partnership with Linking Leeds and other third-party sector organisations known as social prescribing.
+Social Prescribing is a non-medical, community-based intervention that offers people the opportunity to improve and enhance their day to day lives by accessing support in their local community.